Faculty of Arts, Humanities and Social Sciences

 Dr Julie M Norman

-Julie is a Queen's Research Fellow and Director of Education at the Mitchell Institute for Global Peace, Security and Justice.
+Julie is a Research Fellow at the Senator George J. Mitchell Institute for Global Peace, Security, and Justice

 Faculty of Engineering and Physical Sciences